marosseleng/iv122/javadoc/iv122/com.github.mseleng.iv122.assignment2/-archimedesπ-range/-init-.md

 `ArchimedesπRange(inscribed: Double, circumscribed: Double)`

-Class representing an interval, within which the value of π is.
-This is used just in the Archimedes method

-### Parameters

-`inscribed` - the perimeter of the inscribed polygon

-`circumscribed` - the perimeter of the circumscribed polygon
+creates the range with the given values

+**Constructor**
+creates the range with the given values